Memory Management in Operating System

 What is Memory Management in an Operating System?

-Memory management in OS is a technique of controlling and managing the functionality of Random access memory (primary memory).
+Memory management in OS is an important function of the operating system that manages primary memory.
 It is used for achieving better concurrency, system performance, and memory utilization.

 Why use Memory Management in OS?

-• Memory management keeps track of the status of each memory location, whether it is allocated or free.
+Memory management uses various techniques to keep track of the status of each memory location, whether it is allocated or free.

-• Memory management enables computer systems to run programs that require more main memory than the amount of free main memory available on the system.
+Memory management enables computer systems to run programs that require more memory than the amount of free memory available in the computer's main memory.
 This is achieved by moving data between primary and secondary memory.

 Logical Address Space and Physical Address Space